shrabontipal/RegistrationReact/README.md

+Code a simple registration component with email, password, confirm password register button
+rules:
+username must be 8 characters and above password should be 8 characters and above confirm password should be equal to the password register button must only be enabled if all rules are satisfied error msg div at the top, show error msgs if any

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>